karl0sfandang0/ansible-3-client-demo/README.md

 **First:** Add the Ansible server and client boxes to vagrant:

-vagrant box add centos-7-client:vagrant-libvirt vagrant box add centos-7-server-ansible:vagrant-libvirt
+vagrant box add centos-7-client:vagrant-libvirt _[URL Path to be added]_

+vagrant box add centos-7-server-ansible:vagrant-libvirt _[URL Path to be added]_

 **Next:** Clone the Git repo to ~/vagrant and it should create 4 subdirs